vectordotdev/vector/website/guides/getting-started/your-first-pipeline.md

 If you expected something more interesting to happen then that's on you.
-The text came out unchanged because we didn't ask Vector to change it, we can remedy that by following the next guide in the series: [Structuring Your Log Data][guides.getting-started.structuring].
+The text came out unchanged because we didn't ask Vector to change it, we can remedy that by following the next guide in the series.

 [docs.configuration]: /docs/setup/configuration/